khushal0201/College-account-management/README.md

 # College-account-management

-This Projects helps in managing the Account of College like Fee Dalary
+This Projects helps in managing the Account of College like Fee Salary

 #### Language Used